A Classification Benchmark for Artificial Intelligence Detection of Laryngeal Cancer from Patient Voice: Results and Discussion

 \subsection{Prediction Time}

-In this section, we report the time taken to make a prediction for a single audio file for all of the presented models.
+There has been a recent shift towards the use of large and complex AI systems.
+While these systems sometimes achieve impressive results, it's important to understand how they would be practically implemented into practice.
+In a clinical setting it's essential that these systems do not slow down referral processes.
+As such we feel that it's vital that prediction times are reported.
+This is currently rarely done in this area of research.

-Figure \ref{fig:InferenceTimes} shows the time it takes to get a prediction from a single audio file, including feature extraction.
-The FeatureStates classifiers take significantly longer than the OpenSmile and MFCC classifiers due to the feature extraction.
-Overall, inference time does not vary significantly between the inputs or algorithms.
+In this section, we report the time taken to make a prediction for a single audio file for all of the presented models in order to understand whether these models would cause delays in patient referrals.
+Figure \ref{fig:InferenceTimes} shows the time it takes to get a prediction from a single audio file for each model.
+It can be seen that the FeatureStates classifiers take significantly longer than the OpenSMILE and MFCC classifiers.
+The inference time does not vary significantly between the inputs or algorithms.

-Feature extraction takes the majority of the time taken to obtain a prediction.
-Figure \ref{fig:InferenceTimes_pred_only} shows the inference times taken for samples after feature extraction.
-It is clear that even after feature extraction, the FeatureStates classifiers take the longest and MFCC the shortest amount of time, although the time taken for prediction is very short across all algorithms.
-The FeatureStates is the largest feature set, comprising 512 features.
-OpenSmile comprises 88, and MFCC comprises 20 coefficients but varies based on the recording length.
-When using the average length of an MFCC in the training set and flattening it, this comprises of 1540 features.
-The MFCCs are may be processed faster due to them being stored as numpy arrays rather than dataframes.
-However, since the difference is in the range of hundreds of seconds, this is unlikely to make a real-world difference.
+Further investigation found that the feature extraction stage takes most of the time to obtain a prediction for all models.
+This explains why the FeatureStates models take significantly longer than the OpenSMILE and MFCC models to make predictions since the extraction of features from a large neural network takes much longer than extracting features using OpenSMILE or converting audio to MFCCs.

-We believe that since the total inference times, including feature extraction, are consistently less than 2 seconds, these inference times are short enough to be reasonably implemented into clinical practice.
+All models take less than two seconds to make a prediction for a single audio file.
+We believe that the total inference times are short enough to be reasonably implemented into clinical practice without slowing the patient referral process.